 Paramount ships the majority of its condensate and oil production on third-party pipelines for sale in Edmonton, Alberta.
 A portion of the Company's production is sold at the lease when warranted by economic or operational factors.
 Sales prices for condensate and oil are based on West Texas Intermediate reference prices, adjusted for transportation, quality and density differentials.

-NGLs (consisting of propane, butane and condensate resulting from fractionation) are sold under monthly and long-term contracts with prices based on the Edmonton market, adjusted for transportation and fractionation.
+NGLs (consisting of propane, butane and condensate resulting from fractionation) are sold under monthly and long-term contracts with prices based primarily on the Edmonton market, with some diversification to alternate markets, and adjusted for transportation and fractionation.